HPSoftware/node-offline-debug/README.md

 	    }]
 	}

 This configuration will track 'search(word)'.
-Note that the second entry for tracking the 'express' handler for '/' is disabled ('selected' is set to false).
+Note that the second entry for tracking the 'express' handler for '/' is disabled ('selected' is set to false).<p/>
+The output is dependent on the definition of the debug_service (see the configuration section), but assuming you are using a debug_service of type 'file', you can direct the output to the console.
+After the function invocation is completed, debug data is printed out as a structured json.

 ## How it works